A strong hub for trade and maritime transport

 Kalundborg Port is a municipal self-governing port and is operated as an independent business under Kalundborg Municipality.

-As a municipal self-governing port, the port is owned by the municipality, but functions as an independent economic and legal entity.
+As a municipal self-governing port The port is owned by the municipality, but functions as an independent economic and legal entity. company.
 The port does not receive public subsidies, and all operations and development are financed by the port's own funds.
-Any profits are reinvested directly in the port's operations, infrastructure and future development.
+Any profits are reinvested directly in the port's operations, infrastructure and future developments.

-The Port of Kalundborg is operated as a commercial port, which means that the port's primary purpose is to conduct business and serve the business community - both locally, regionally and internationally.
-This includes handling seafarers' cargo, leasing out areas and facilities, and supporting industrial and logistical development in and around the port.
+The Port of Kalundborg is operated as commercial port, which means that the port's primary purpose is to conduct business and serve the business community – both locally, regionally and internationally.
+This includes handling sailor's goods, rental of areas and facilities, and support of the industrial and logistical development in and around the port.

 The port is categorized as critical infrastructure, and the Port of Kalundborg is a crucial part of the supply chain to and from Denmark.

-The port's central location and function make it an important hub not only for Zealand's, but also for society's entire security of supply – not least for energy, food and industrial production.
+The port's central location and function make it an important junction not only for Zealand, but for the whole of society security of supply – not least for energy, food and industrial production.

-As a commercial port, we are therefore also subject to a duty to receive and may not reject legal ships that wish to call at the port.
-This obliges us to be a reliable and open platform for trade and transport.
-And we do so with pleasure.
+As a commercial port, we are therefore also subject to duty to receive and must not reject legal ships, who wish to call at the port.
+It obliges us to be a reliable and open platform for trade and transport.
+And we do it with joy.

 The Port Act sets the framework for Danish ports

-It is the Port Act that stipulates that commercial ports may only conduct business on port activities, and this means that the Port Act sets frameworks and limitations for what a port can make money from.
+It is the Port Act that stipulates that commercial ports may only conduct business on port-related activities, and this means that the port law sets framework and limitations for what a port can make money from.

-The Port Act ensures that development takes place on transparent and market terms, and that it supports the port's role as an open and well-functioning infrastructure.
+The Port Act ensures that development takes place on transparent and marketable conditions, and which support the port's role as an open and well-functioning infrastructure.

 You can find The Port Act on retsinformation.dk.

-The overall management of the Port of Kalundborg is handled by the port board, which consists of representatives from the Kalundborg Municipal Council and the local business community.
+The overall management of the Port of Kalundborg is handled by the port authority, which consists of representatives from Kalundborg Municipal Council and the local business community.

-The daily operations and development are handled by the port director and the port's employees.
+The daily operations and development is handled by the port director and the port's employees.
 Meet us here:

 The port's customer network

-The Port of Kalundborg is more than quays and square meters – it is an ecosystem of customers and partners where companies meet for joint operations, development and growth.
+Kalundborg Port is more than quays and square meters – it is a ecosystem of customers and partners, where companies meet about joint operations, development and growth.

-The Port of Kalundborg's customer network is broad: from global shipping companies and international terminal operators to local logistics partners and manufacturing companies.
+Kalundborg Harbour customer network ranges widely: from global shipping companies and international terminal operators to local logistics partners and manufacturing companies.
 What they all have in common is that they see the port as more than just a quayside.
 They see us as a partner who understands their business, everyday life and challenges.

-Our business model is based on collaboration and interaction.
-We do not operate the port for ourselves – we operate the port in collaboration with the companies that use the port.
-We act as a link and support the development of complementary services, where cargo, capacity, infrastructure and skills are interconnected and strengthen each other.
+Our business model is based on cooperation and interaction.
+We don't run a port for ourselves – we run a port for cooperation with the companies that use the port.
+We act as a connecting link and supports the development of complementary services, where goods, capacity, infrastructure and competencies are interconnected and reinforce each other.

-Here at the port, we don't just create physical space for maritime businesses; we create connections and shared solutions.
-On the quay, there is interaction between actors, businesses and functions, which together form a strong and well-functioning customer ecosystem.
+Here at the port, we not only create physical space for maritime companies; we create connections and joint solutions.
+On the quay there is interaction between actors, businesses and functions, which together form a strong and well-functioning customer ecosystem.

-To put it another way: In Kalundborg Port we have our own little symbiosis.
+Put another way: In Kalundborg Harbour, we have our own little symbiosis.

-Our customers are not just customers: They are our partners and a valuable part of the network around which we build the port.
-Some have been with us for decades, and there is a good reason for that: because the relationships work.
+Our customers are not just customers: they are ours partners and a valuable part of the network around which we build the port.
+Some have been with us for decades, and there is a good reason for that: because the relations works.
 We share ambitions, develop together and find solutions together.
 It is precisely in this interaction that the Port of Kalundborg has its strength: as a platform where companies meet, grow and create something together.

-And when it all comes together – from ship to tank, from warehouse to truck – it creates value all the way around.
+And when it all are connected – from ship to tank, from warehouse to truck – it creates value all the way around.
 Both in logistics, in accounting and in relationships.

 Get to know our community: